Agent Configuration

 }

-}Custom agents appear alongside built-ins in the delegation table — Loom can route tasks to them automatically based on their triggers.
+}Custom agents appear alongside built-ins in the delegation table, and Loom can route tasks to them automatically based on their triggers.
+They only appear in the selector if their mode is primary or all.

 Full Guide